String Method for Generalized Gradient Flows: Computation of Rare Events in Reversible Stochastic Processes: Concluding remarks

 \section{Concluding remarks}

-In this paper, we showed how the fact that a large deviation principle induces a generalized gradient flow can be used to classify limiting transition trajectories and rare events.
-In particular, we showed that under suitable conditions every minimizer of a large deviation principle can be interpreted as a heteroclinic orbit in a gradient flow, either of the original limiting Markov jump process or its adjoint.
-Additionally demanding detailed balance (and therefore equating the MJP and its adjoint) leads to all transition trajectories being heteroclinic orbits of the generalized gradient flow itself.
+In this paper, we showed how the fact that a large deviation principle induces a generalized gradient flow for reversible processes can be used to obtain geometric properties of limiting transition trajectories between fixed points.
+In particular, we showed that under suitable conditions every minimizer of a large deviation principle of a reversible process can be interpreted as a heteroclinic orbit (or its time-reverse) in a generalized gradient flow.

 This fact has important consequences for the numerical computation of the most likely transition trajectories.
 In particular, the string method, originally devised to effectively compute minimizing trajectories for diffusions in a potential landscape, can be adapted to the wider class of generalized gradient flows.